MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   The Elements tool, in which you work with one HTML element at a time, through a user interface.
 *   The Sources tool, which has a text editor.

-The article [DevTools for beginners: Get started with HTML and the DOM](../beginners/html.md) shows HTML editing within a special website that enables HTML editing within the webpage.
+The article [DevTools for beginners: Get started with HTML and the DOM][DevToolsBeginnersHtml] shows HTML editing within a special website that enables HTML editing within the webpage.

 ### Editor commands on the Command Menu